 Both React Native and Flutter are wrappers around the app, and they need to get access to native components.

-React Native, on the other hand, uses third-party libraries to get to core device functionality.
+React Native, on the other hand, uses «Native Modules» to get to core device functionality.
 Sometimes it can be hard to get access to APIs, let alone integrate your own data exchange protocol into a third-party library.
+However, because React Native has more libraries, you don’t need to use these modules that often.
 It’s hard to change libraries, and using a library will often mean restrictions for your project.

 Dart Analysis and Flutter Inspector help to analyze code written on Flutter and make sure it meets the performance standard of 60 fps